NLnetLabs/routinator/doc/manual/source/unsafe-vrps.rst

 Routinator has an :option:`--unsafe-vrps` option that specifies how to deal with unsafe resources when conditions creating unsafe VRPs exist.
-Currently, the default policy is *warn* in order to gain operational experience with the frequency and impact of unsafe VRPs.
-This default may change in future version.
+Currently, the default policy is to *accept* unsafe VRPs.